• Skip to content

 It’s common in children and not dangerous.

-Molluscum contagiosum spreads when children come into contact with an infected source.
-This could be another child, infected towels or contaminated water.
-Molluscum contagiosum can also spread when children touch the infected area and then touch different parts of their bodies.
+Molluscum contagiosum spreads when children come into contact with an infected or contaminated source.
+This could be another child, contaminated towels or contaminated water.

 Symptoms of molluscum contagiosum